HL7/davinci-deqm/input/includes/import-example.md

 **Scenario:**

-Provider X acting in the role of Producer submits Measure data multiple measures on multiple patients to Payer Z who is acting in the role of Consumer.
+Provider X acting in the role of Producer submits data for multiple measures on multiple patients to Payer Z who is acting in the role of Consumer.
 The body of the request is a Parameters resource containing a list of URLs where Payer Z can access the contents of the submission, including the MeasureReports.
 Payer Z returns a location that Provider X can poll for a status of the request.
 During processing Payer Z will return an in-progress message in response to polls.
-Once processing is complete, Payer Z will return the full response to the operation with details on any issues encountered during processing.
+Once processing is complete, Payer Z will return in response to a poll the full operation output with details on any issues encountered during processing.

 **Kick-off Request using `POST`**